 After graduation, you can go to the University via direct entry or practice nursing full time.

-16. Apply For Admission in College of Health Technology
+16. Apply for Admission to College of Health Technology

 College of Health Technology are institutions that train science students on medical-related courses.